 All staff at St Thomas More Catholic Primary School are committed to ensuring that our children are safe and happy at school.
 Mr Donald is our Designated Safeguarding Lead and is the first point of contact for any discussions or concerns.
-Mr Tunn and Mrs Grainger are Designated Safeguarding officers and are also available at any time.
+Mr Tunn, Mrs Grainger and Mrs Howes are Designated Safeguarding officers and are also available at any time.
+Mr Burns is our Safeguarding Governor.
 We use the electronic system ‘My Concern’ to manage our Safeguarding procedures.

 The names, photographs and contact details of the Designated Safeguarding Lead (DSL) and supporting staff can be seen displayed in the school reception area, in our entrance lobby and at exit points around the school.

 If you have a concern about the welfare of a child, please contact the School Office and ask to speak to the Safeguarding Team:

 Please click here to see our Safeguarding leaflet for parents:

 If your concern is out of school hours or of an urgent or serious nature, contact:

 Northamptonshire County Council on 0300 126 1000 or Northamptonshire Police 999.